anhr/commonNodeJS/FibonacciSphere/README.md

 # FibonacciSphereGeometry.

-A class for generating sphere geometries by the [Fibonacci]{@link https://en.wikipedia.org/wiki/Fibonacci_number} algorithm.
+A class for generating sphere geometries by the [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_number) algorithm.

 Uses in my projects:
  * [Intersections](../intersections)